openshift/enhancements/enhancements/storage/csi-driver-install.md

 Cons:
 1. If the CSI driver fails to deploy by the cluster-storage-operator, it will make the cluster-storage-operator degraded and as a result cluster will be degraded.
 This may not be optimal because initially we want CSI driver to be optional component.
 2. Supporting future configuration of drivers is tricky.
 Currently cluster-storage-operator is not a configurable operator.
-But enabling and disabling migration and making driver configurable will require desiging CRDs which could support these functions.
+But enabling and disabling migration and making driver configurable will require designing CRDs which could support these functions.

+### Installation with cloud providers

+Since all cloud providers are moving from in-tree to external cloud controllers (and external repositories), it may have sense to have one overarching "cloud-operator".
+The operator would check on which cloud it is and manage everything related to the cloud, i.e. install corresponding cloud controller and CSI driver.

+It can be installed either by OLM or CVO, with the same pros/cons as noted above.

+Extra pros:
+1. Single operator managing everything related to clouds, single status showing health of the cloud part of a cluster.

+Extra cons:
+1. Coordination between cluster infrastructure (or whoever manages cloud controllers) and storage teams.